-Program output:
+Program output: one two three

-jeden

-dva

-tri

-• if we anter a semicolon as separator
+• if we enter a semicolon as separator

+'''

 print('one', 'two', 'three', sep = ';')

+'''

-• if necessarry, the separator can also contain more characters, e.g. '; ' or '...'
+Program output: one; two; three • if necessary, the separator can also contain more characters, e.g. '; ' or '...'

-- the end parameter determines what sign or string is supposed to be printed after the printout of all the text stated in the print() function - by default it is set to \n which causes the each printout to move the cursor to a new line at the end - changing the end parameter ensures that the cursor does not move to a new line after each printout print() with f in some printouts, the division of the text into text and variables complicates clarity x = 10 y = 20 z = x + y print('The sum', x , 'a', y, 'is', z, '.')
+- the end parameter determines what sign or string is supposed to be printed after the printout of all the text stated in the print() function - by default it is set to \n which causes the each printout to move the cursor to a new line at the end - changing the end parameter ensures that the cursor does not move to a new line after each printout print() with f in some printouts, the division of the text into text and variables complicates clarity